joshbaje/Drively/README-new-components.md

 This document outlines the new components and features that have been added to the Drivelyph car rental platform.

+## 0. Enhanced Car Form Modal

+**Location**: `src/components/agent/CarFormModal.jsx`

+A comprehensive modal form for adding and editing vehicles in the Agent Portal.
+Features include:

+- Detailed vehicle information capture with form validation
+- Registration information with VIN validation
+- Multiple image upload with previews and management
+- Dynamic feature management with add/remove functionality
+- Customizable vehicle status with contextual help
+- Success notifications and loading states
+- Form validation with helpful error messages

+**How to Use**:
+- Used in the Car Management page in the Agent Portal
+- Supports both adding new vehicles and editing existing ones
+- Handles image uploads and provides previews
+- Validates form data with appropriate error messaging

 ## 1. Payment Processing Page

 **Location**: `src/pages/payment/PaymentPage.jsx`